jeanjmichel/jeanjmichel/README.md

 #### 🏆 I obtained certifications in these fields </br>

-➾ Certified in cloud computing (as an Microsoft Azure Fundamentals and AWS Certified Cloud Practitioner) </br>
+➾ Certified in cloud computing (Microsoft Azure Fundamentals and AWS Certified Cloud Practitioner) </br>
-➾ Certified in artifical intelligence (as an Microsoft Azure AI Fundamentals) </br>
+➾ Certified in artifical intelligence (Microsoft Azure AI Fundamentals) </br>
 ➾ Certified in agile methodologies (certified as Scrum Master and Product Owner by Scrum Alliance) </br>
 ➾ Certified in IT Service Management (ITIL and ISO 20.000) </br>